SOUMEE2000/Machine-Learning-Stash/README.md

 in the notebooks.** Trying to recreate these notebooks would be helpful for anyone interested.
 Constructive criticism is also welcome.

 ## Description:
-Tried to apply my knowledge on the IMDB review dataset for sentiment analysis:
+Tried to apply my knowledge on the IMDB review dataset for sentiment analysis

+## Files:

 File-1: How even different vectorisers affect the accuracy of data